Paragliders return to Ghana's skies for Easter festival - NewsBreak

 Paragliders return to Ghana's skies for Easter festival

-KWAHU-ATIBIE, Ghana (Reuters) - Every Easter weekend, thousands of people from around the world flock to the quiet Ghanaian towns of Kwahu and Atibie for a paragliding festival and Easter carnival that residents hope may establish the West African nation as a hub for extreme sports.
+KWAHU-ATIBIE, Ghana, April 19 (Reuters) - Every Easter weekend, thousands of people from around the world flock to the quiet Ghanaian towns of Kwahu and Atibie for a paragliding festival and Easter carnival that residents hope may establish the West African nation as a hub for extreme sports.

 This year marked the festival's return to its annual schedule after the COVID-19 pandemic forced organisers to postpone the last two years' events.